flaviusb/flaviusb.net/_posts/2011-12-19-my-feelings-on-flossing.md

 The first three points mean that I am very inclined to open up libraries, or things that I don't want to work on anymore but have potential to be big.
 Basically, stuff mainly for programmers, that may incidentally help non-programmers.
 As patents and tivoization can block point four, I use GPLv3 rather than GPLv2.

+[^1]: FLOSS = Free, Libre or Open Source, and comprises everything from copyleft to copyfree.